 The Committee provides leadership and guidance for those aspects of APGA’s work that is directly relevant to owners of gas transmission infrastructure, with members having the ability to commit their organisation to an agreed APGA position on issues of advocacy, regulation and technical standards.

 Our major infrastructure owners are also leading by example and working cooperatively for the benefit of our industry.

-The APGA Pipeline Owners Committee was formally reconvened and recognised in 2010 with all major pipelines represented and actively involved.
+The APGA Pipeline Owners Committee was formally reconvened and recognised in 2010 with all major pipeline companies represented and actively involved.

-The Committee meets at the highest level with the Boards of the regulatory bodies and the Australian Energy Market Operator to discuss gas trading issues.
+The Committee meets at the highest level with Ministers, energy market bodies, government officials and key stakeholders to discuss important issues.

 - Generating the creation of the APGA Pipeline Corridor Committee.

 - Adding weight, credibility and profile to the industry’s conversations with senior politicians and bureaucrats.